-Over the course of the 2018 spring semester, 30 university classrooms of art and design students from around the world will partner with biologists and subject-matter experts to explore novel uses of biotechnology and the potential impact of those applications.
-At the end of the year, each university will choose one team to showcase its project at the BDC Summit at the Museum of Modern Art in New York City.
+Over Spring Semester 2018, university classrooms of students from around the world will partner with biologists and subject-matter experts to explore novel uses of biotech and/or their potential implications.
+In June, each university will choose one team to showcase a project at the BDC Summit at the Museum of Modern Art in New York City.

 Daniel Grushkin, Program Director